Skip to main content

 Crossing Lines

 If two linear equations make lines with different slopes, the system has one solution.
-The one solution is the place where the lines cross.
+That one solution is the place where the lines cross.

 Parallel Lines